Birmingham Adoption Lawyers

-Making the decision to adopt is a life-changing event.
+Making the decision to adopt a child is a life-changing event.
 It is a notoriously challenging process that requires considerable time and effort from the adopting parents.
-However, it may bring those interested in doing so some peace of mind to know that the county Probate Court provides a clear list of steps and all the necessary documentation required.
+However, it may bring those interested in doing so some peace of mind to know that the county Probate Court provides a clear list of steps and a good family law attorney can help you navigate the process easily if all parties agree.
 If you need an adoption lawyer in Birmingham or an adoption attorney in Shelby County then we can help.

 An experienced adoption lawyer in Birmingham can help you complete the process.
 Under Alabama law, adoption is the legal procedure through which a minor or adult is recognized by law as being the son or daughter of the adopting adult(s) and as having all the rights and duties of such relationship, including the right of inheritance.
 The adoptee takes the name designated by the petitioner(s) in the filings of their Birmingham adoption attorney.